Carbon capture and storage (CCS) process

 It’s a three-step process: capture, transport and storage.

 A chemical compound such as amine is used to capture up to 95% of the CO2.
 The amine causes the CO2 molecules to collect at the bottom of a separation tank.
-The harmless leftover gas of mostly water vapor and nitrogen is then safely released.
+The leftover gas of mostly water vapor and nitrogen is then safely released.
 Meanwhile, the CO2 molecules are heated to separate them from the amine compound.

 Capture